Chana Masala

 Is chana masala spicy?

 It depends.
 My version is more complex than spicy, thanks to the variety of Indian spices.
-Some recipes are made with green chilis in addition to the other aromatics, which really pack in the heat.
+Some recipes are made with green chilis and other aromatics, which pack in the heat.

 chana masala recipe.